Zaphenath-Official/vm_buddy/README.md

 **Further details on supported operating system versions and system requirements will be provided as development progresses.**

 ## Usage
+* *VM Buddy offers a unified and centralised hub, automated and user-friendly experience for virtualization management*

 ### Basic Mode

 1.  **Launching vm buddy:** After installation, launch the vm buddy application.
-2.  **Mode Selection:** On the initial screen, you'll see cards for "Basic Mode" and "Developer Mode."
-Click the "Proceed" button under "Basic Mode."
-3.  **Homepage:** You will be taken to the homepage where you can begin creating a virtual machine.
-4.  **Adding a Virtual Machine:** Click the "Add Virtual Machine" button.
-This will guide you through the process of:
-    * Selecting your preferred virtualizer (VirtualBox, QEMU, or VMware).
-    * Choosing an operating system (macOS, Linux, or Windows).
-You may be prompted to download the ISO image if it's not already available.
-    * Configuring basic settings for your virtual machine.
-5.  **Starting the Virtual Machine:** Once configured, you should be able to start your newly created virtual machine from the homepage.

-### Developer Mode

-1.  **Launching vm buddy:** After installation, launch the vm buddy application.
-2.  **Mode Selection:** On the initial screen, click the "Proceed" button under "Developer Mode."
-3.  **Account Creation (for Remote Management):** You will be prompted to create an account.
-This is primarily for enabling remote management, cloud image, qimage repos features etc.
+2.  **Account Creation (AWS):** You will be prompted to create an account.
+This is primarily for enabling cloud image, image repos features etc.
+3.  **Copy your access id, region and access token on AWs:** When on AWS cloud platform create a IMA user and copy your user id, access token and region.These will be used to manage VMs on AWS.
+Then go back to VM Buddy
+2.  **Mode Selection:** On the initial screen, click the "Proceed" button under "Basic Mode."
-4.  **Homepage:** After account creation (or login), you will be taken to the developer mode homepage.
+4.  **Homepage:** After account creation (or login), you will be taken to the homepage.
-5.  **Accessing Features:** All developer mode features are accessible through a menu bar at the top of the application.
+5.  **Accessing Features:** All features are accessible through a dashboard on the left of the application.
 6.  **Creating a Virtual Machine (Template or Manual):**
-    * The "Add Virtual Machine" feature is prominently displayed, allowing you to create a VM with custom settings (similar to basic mode).
+    * The "Add Virtual Machine" feature is prominently displayed on the activity bar on the right, allowing you to create a VM with custom settings.
-    * The "Templates" feature is also readily accessible, allowing you to select and deploy a pre-configured virtual machine template.
+    * The "Templates" feature is also readily accessible on the activity bar, allowing you to select and deploy a pre-configured virtual machine template.
+    * For cloud VMs and Image repositories access them through the dashboard and you can select your choice.
-7.  **Utilizing Developer Features (Example: Taking a Snapshot):**
+7.  **Utilizing Basic Features (Example: Taking a Snapshot):**
-    * Select a running virtual machine from the homepage or a VM management list.
+    * Select a running virtual machine from the homepage througn the checkbox.
-    * Navigate to the "Snapshot Management" option in the menu bar.
+    * Navigate to the "Snapshot Management" option in the dashboard.
     * Click "Take Snapshot" and provide a name for the snapshot.
-8.  **Utilizing Developer Features (Example: Using the CLI):**
-    * Open your terminal or command prompt.
-    * Use the `vmbuddy` command followed by the desired action (e.g., `vmbuddy list vms`, `vmbuddy snapshot create myvm`).
-(Note: The exact CLI commands will need to be documented in more detail later).

 ## Technologies Used